 * * *

 Success is a word that is individually defined.
 For some, it means being a best-selling author.
-For others it means having more time to work on their goals and aspirations.
-For others, it means making more money.
-For others it means the freedom to travel the world.
+For others, it means having more time to work on their goals and aspirations.
+While other people feel that success means making more money.
+For some it means freedom to travel the world.

-The culture that teaches us that we must do more, be more, and be more perfect is leaving us anxious, depressed, and sick.
+This drive to be perfect is leaving us anxious, depressed, and sick.

 * * *